Emxor/EmxorM/Readme.md

 8. [ChemDoodle](https://web.chemdoodle.com/): A web-based platform for molecular sketching and visualization, providing intuitive tools for creating and analyzing molecular structures within our development environment.

-## Usage:
-- Clone the repository and install the required dependencies.
-- Follow the documentation provided for each module to integrate them into your project.
-- Refer to the examples and tutorials for guidance on utilizing the functionalities offered by each technology.
-- Experiment with different configurations and parameters to optimize performance and achieve your material development objectives.

-## Contributions:
-We welcome contributions from the community to enhance and expand the capabilities of our platform.
-Feel free to submit pull requests, report issues, or reach out to us with any feedback or suggestions.

 ## License:
 This project is licensed under the [MIT License](LICENSE).